Ideas to help your family transition to learning from home

 I think now is a better time than ever to reflect on what you need to take care of yourself.
 Self-care is critical and increases your physical health, mental health and well being, and decreases stress.
 It can give you a better ability to perform tasks and reach goals, and a better ability to care for those who rely on you.
 Learn more about self-care here.
 My advice to you is to think about what activities fill up your cup with joy and peace and schedule one or two into your day.
 Next, think about (or talk with) your spouse and your kids to schedule in some self-care for them, too.

 My kids and I created our own family rules together a few months ago (grab the cute chalk/white board I have here) and I can’t tell you how helpful they’ve already been when I’m trying to calm down a fight or solve a problem.
 “Remember in our family that we are always kind.
 Are you listening to your sister?”
-The kids drew the little pictures next to the rules and we have been talking about them often.
 I’ve been more grateful than ever that we have them to refer to this week, and I hope that setting some guidelines will help your family, too!

 Make a family chore chart

 Let’s be honest, having everyone home together every day is going to take a toll on your home.
 We have family chores in our house, and I’ve been adding on chores for the older two kids this week.
 Again, you’re a family and this is a new reality for all of you.
 Prioritize working together to get things done.
-The back of our white board for family rules has a chalk board where we wrote our chore chart with chalk markers.
+We wrote our chore chart with these chalk markers.

 Just make a list for who does what to have a handy reminder for how each family member helps.
 If you haven’t done this before, try to add one new chore at a time, and don’t forget to teach your child how to do it.
-My seven-year-old empties the dishwasher in our house, and it took me a while to correctly set the expectations for how to do it safely and carefully (e.g. Mommy does the knives, he stacks up breakable bowls and plates on the counter for me to put in upper cabinets, etc.), and we practiced together many times.
+My seven-year-old empties the dishwasher in our house.
+I set up expectations for how to do it safely and carefully (e.g. Mommy does the knives, he stacks up breakable bowls and plates on the counter for me to put in upper cabinets, etc.), and we practiced together many times.

 Your kids are learning from home now, so get out materials that you’ll need and make sure they’re easy to access for the kids.
 This will be especially helpful for all of you trying to continue working from home so you can (hopefully) limit interruptions and distractions!
 You’ll want to be able to say, “Go write a story about ____ that we can read together after this conference call” and have your child able to independently find writing paper, coloring materials, and anything else he’ll need.